-In 2015, ten-year-old Mackenzie "Kenzie" Hinson established the Make A Difference Food Pantry in Goldsboro, North Carolina, to engage her community in the fight against hunger.
+In 2015, then-10-year-old Mackenzie "Kenzie" Hinson established the Make A Difference Food Pantry in Goldsboro, North Carolina, to engage her community in the fight against hunger.

 The food pantry serves over 4,000 individuals per month, and in the wake of Hurricane Matthew, served over 8,000 individuals.
 Kenzie operates the food pantry with support from her parents and volunteers, as well as generous donations from individuals and organizations.

 We are stopping hunger one meal, one family at a time, by providing nutritious food to those in need with compassion and love - because it's more than just food; it's about how you make people feel!

 Mobile Kitchen and Food Trailer: Thanks to the generosity of S.T.
 Wooten (F250 truck donation), Enterprise of Wilson ($1,000 donation), and Lifestyle Limousine Services ($2,000 donation), we now have a mobile kitchen and food trailer to help keep even more members of our community from going hungry.
 Thanks to the Mar Mac Fire Department for helping to transport the trailer!